 Ice cream shops don’t panic about winter traffic drops.
 Neither should you if your business has natural seasons.

 Document your seasonal patterns over a full year.
-Compare year-over-year, not month-to-month.
+Compare year over year, not month to month.
 Plan content and promotions around these patterns instead of fighting them.

 Diversify your content to weather storms.
 If you only write about one narrow topic, you’re vulnerable to industry shifts.

-Measurement and Analytics Problems
+Measurement and analytics problems

-Plot twist: Maybe you have visitors, but you’re measuring wrong.
+Plot twist: maybe you have visitors, but you’re measuring wrong.
 Broken analytics is surprisingly common.

-High bounce rate isn’t always bad.
+A high bounce rate isn’t always bad.
 If someone finds exactly what they need immediately and leaves satisfied, that’s success, not failure.

-Context matters: Blog posts naturally have higher bounce rates.
+Context matters.
+Blog posts naturally have higher bounce rates.
 Contact pages with high bounce rates?
 That’s concerning.
 Product pages with zero time on site?
 Problem.

 Vanity metrics feel good but mean nothing.
 Who cares about pageviews if nobody converts?

-Track metrics that matter: Conversions (whatever that means for you), qualified traffic (visitors who match your target audience), engagement metrics (comments, shares, time on site), and return visitor rate.
+Track metrics that matter: conversions (whatever that means for you), qualified traffic (visitors who match your target audience), engagement metrics (comments, shares, time on site), and return visitor rate.

 Did you know?
 According to security research comparing expert and non-expert users, non-experts often focus on the wrong security practices, like only visiting known websites.
 The same applies to analytics – focusing on the wrong metrics gives false security about your site’s performance.